eboyfriend/self-bot/README.md

 then idc wtf u do after run that command in terminal, cmd prompt, or vscode Lol.

 "add python to path before going into Issues, thanks

+"ive always been og owner ive just switched accounts, and old discord account is terminated, if want proof dm"